Phoenix-GH/repairnow-react/README.md

-# Auth0 React Native Samples - Built by Nursultan Nurbolatov
+# Auth0 React Native/Redux Demo by Nursultan Nurbolatov

+- The app was built as a test project using React Native and Redux.

 # Installation